roweyerboat/roweyerboat.github.io/_posts/2020-10-01-analyzing_a_single_hashtag.markdown

 * side by side comparing with major news outlets
 * side by side comparing with politicians statements or tweets
 * digging deeper into the engagement of these tweets with likes and retweets and seeing which tweets have more impact

+The full [github repository](https://github.com/roweyerboat/Capstone_Project) of the project.

+Thank you!